In this study on cannabis and obesity, researchers found that men who used cannabis had a lower body mass index (BMI) than non-users.

 “Cannabis use is associated with lower BMI and lower BMI is related to lower levels of risk on other cardiometabolic risk factors,” the researchers concluded.

-A person’s BMI can be calculated by dividing weight in pounds (lb) by height in inches (in) squared and then multiplying that value by a conversation factor of 703.
+A person’s BMI can be calculated by dividing weight in pounds (lb) by height in inches (in) squared and then multiplying that value by a conversion factor of 703.
 A healthy BMI for adults is considered between 18.5 and 24.9.
 An adult with a BMI of below 18.5 is considered underweight, and a BMI between 25.0 and 29.9 is considered overweight.
 A BMI of 30.0 or above is classified as obese.

 BMI does not measure body fat directly, but according to the Centers for Disease Control and Prevention appears to be “strongly correlated with various metabolic and disease outcome.”
 Medical professionals generally monitor a person’s BMI to screen for weight category because it is an inexpensive and easy-to-perform procedure.